 Expect the process to take about 3 months.
 Acts Academy cannot pre-empt this process.

 1. Apply to become a student

-Before you can apply for a visa, you must first be admitted as a student at the school.
-The application is done here.
+Before you can apply for a visa, you must first be accepted as a student at the school.
+You can apply here.
 Please note that for foreign students we also ask for a reference from your pastor, youth leader or similar.

 2. Obtain the recommendation form from your pastor, youth leader, etc.